nsidc/search-solr-tools/README.md

 * the changes are pushed
 * the tagged version is built and published to RubyGems

+You will need to have a current Rubygems API key for the NSIDC developer user account in order to publish a new version of the gem.

+`curl -u username https://rubygems.org/api/v1/api_key.yaml > ~/.gem/credentials; chmod 0600 ~/.gem/credentials`

 ### SOLR

 To harvest data utilizing the gem, you will need an installed instance of [Solr